vardius/crud-bundle/Resources/doc/serialization.md

 1. [Configure](#configure)
 1. [Set groups](#set-groups)

+You can read more how to use the Symfony's [ Serializer](https://symfony.com/doc/current/cookbook/serializer.html)

 ### Configure

 In case you want to use rest routes or provide some config for actions you can create ActionsProvider class